MarcoIeni/release-plz/docs/src/why.md

 ### No configuration needed

-Release-please requires two configuration files: `.release-please-manifest.json` and `release-please-config.json`.
+Release-please requires two configuration files in cargo workspaces: `.release-please-manifest.json` and `release-please-config.json`.
 Most of the fields you have to write in these two files are already in the `Cargo.toml` files.